Cyril VII of Constantinople

-Cyril VII (1775–1872) was Ecumenical Patriarch of Constantinople from 1855 to 1860.
+Cyril VII of Constantinople (Κύριλλος; 1800 – 13 March 1872) was Ecumenical Patriarch of Constantinople from 1855 to 1860.

-Prior to taking the office of the Patriarchate, he had been Metropolitan of Ainos (since May 1831) and of Amaseia (since March 1847).
-On September 24, 1855, he ascended the Ecumenical throne.
+His predecessor Anthimus VI of Constantinople was unpopular in the church and the Holy Synod formally petitioned the Ottoman government to depose him; the government agreed and choose the new Patriarch.
+As such, Cyril VII ascended the Ecumenical throne on 21 September 1855.

+He came to power during the Crimean War and witnessed the signing of Sultan Abdulmejid I's Ottoman Reform Edict of 1856 which promised equality in education and justice to everyone, regardless of their religious beliefs.

 He was not a well-educated or an energetic person.
 Nonetheless, he did much for His Church and people.
 He did his best to raise funds for the victims of an earthquake in the diocese of Prusa.
 He issued instructions in the sphere of marriage and family life.

-But he had a lot of enemies who wanted to dethrone him.
-So, he eventually resigned as Patriarch and spent the rest of his life in prayer and solitude in Halki.
+Due to the politics of the war, Cyril VII had a lot of enemies.
+He eventually resigned as Patriarch and spent the rest of his life in prayer and solitude in Halki.

+Cyril VII is buried at Hagia Triada Church, Constantinople.